 To protect against Russian airstrikes, Ukraine's defenders 'shoot and scoot'

-OUTSIDE KYIV - When Russia launches an airstrike on Kyiv, the first line of defense is parked in this sprawling field of hay and bright red poppies outside the capital.
+OUTSIDE KYIV, Ukraine — When Russia launches an airstrike on Kyiv, the first line of defense is parked in this sprawling field of hay and bright red poppies outside the capital.

 The protection consists of two Ukrainian soldiers and their American-made Humvee, with a U.S. Stinger missile system mounted on back.